nbarnabee/100-days-of-code-journal/log.md

 **Today's Progress:** I didn't get much done today.
 Continued catching up with the VODs and did a few Codewars problems, continuing with that "beginners" set.
 Took many notes.

 **Thoughts:** I struggle with motivation when I'm not actively working on a project.
 Another European cohort member suggested some of us work together on a Tic-Tac-Toe game, but I couldn't quite figure his code out.
 Part of the problem is that I am so in love with the approach I took that it is hard to wrap my head around anything different.

+## Day 18: May 7, 2022

+**Today's Progress:** At long last, I genuinely caught up with the VODs.
+I read a bit about recursive functions and actually wrote one of my own.
+I practiced writing classes and tried to think how they could be applied to my Tic-Tac-Toe game.

+**Thoughts:** Motivation continued to be a huge struggle today.
+The list of things I need to do keeps building up, and I feel like I'm treading water.
+I daydreamed through most of the VODs; we've reached a point again where the slow pace starts to bore and frustrate me.
+And yet I struggle to motivate myself to push ahead with, for instance, Eloquent Javascript, or to actually work on my portfolio site or other projects.